OSLC/developing-oslc-applications/_harp/eclipse_lyo/domain-specification-modelling-workshop.md

 From such a model, you can produce a library of Java classes, with the appropriate Lyo OSLC4J annotations to reflect the defined OSLC Resources, and their properties.
 These classes can then be further used in the development of OSLC applications using the Lyo OSLC4J SDK.

-A domains model can also be imported into a toolchain model, to model a complete toolchain, as well as a single server and/or client. (see [Lyo Designer Manual](User-Manual-for-Toolchain-Modelling) for details).
+A domains model can also be imported into a toolchain model, to model a complete toolchain, as well as a single server and/or client. (see [Toolchain Modelling Workshop](toolchain-modelling-workshop) for details).

 Bug Reporting
 -------------